marcusvolz/mathart/README.md

 ![plants](https://github.com/marcusvolz/mathart/blob/master/plots/mollusc01.png "Mollusc shells")

 ### Create harmonographs

+Refer to the [Wikipedia article](https://en.wikipedia.org/wiki/Harmonograph) for details about harmonographs.

 ```R
 df1 <- harmonograph(A1 = 1, A2 = 1, A3 = 1, A4 = 1,